TiagoFar78/PrisonEscape/README.md

 To ensure consistency and maintainability, please make sure that your code is properly formatted and compiles successfully before submitting a pull request.

+For a more in detail explanation on how to contribute please go to the [TestServer folder](https://github.com/TiagoFar78/PrisonEscape/tree/master/TestServer)

 **Thank you for your contributions!** 😊

 ## Credits
 - **Plugin Developers**:
   - [TiagoFar78](https://github.com/TiagoFar78)
   - [Raquel Braunschweig](https://github.com/iquelli)

+## License

+This project is licensed under the GNU General Public License (GPL).
+See the [LICENSE](LICENSE) file for details.